abyanmajid/chat-with-tonkin/README.md

 2. Copy the contents of `n8n.json` and import it to a new, empty n8n workflow

+3. The n8n workflow is configured to use the following external services: (1) Google Drive, (2) AWS Bedrock, and, and (3) OpenAI.
+You need to configure your secrets for each and every one of these services to make the workflow run.
+Please consult the relevant n8n documentation.

-3. Clone the repository locally
+4. Clone the repository locally

 ```
 git clone https://github.com/abyanmajid/chat-with-tonkin.git
 cd chat-with-tonkin
 ```

-4. Create a Python virtual environment and install UI dependencies
+5. Create a Python virtual environment and install UI dependencies

 ```
 python3 -m venv venv